Spend management

 Pilot programs that highlight savings and compliance benefits make it easier to scale adoption across the organization.

-3 trends that are shaping strategic sourcing
+3 trends shaping strategic sourcing

 The following three major trends are currently shaping the future of strategic sourcing: